-I've been considering lately that more and more my yoga teaching and practice is dominated by focusing on the breath.
-In fact, I don't think I can do yoga without conscious breathing.
-For me the breath is yoga and I thought I'd write this article about why it is so important.
+I’ve been considering lately the fact that, more and more, my yoga teaching and practice is dominated by focusing on the breath.
+In fact, I don’t think I can do yoga without conscious breathing.
+For me the breath is yoga and I thought I’d write this article about why it is so important.

 Yoga and the nervous system